Touch is a powerful thing.

 Interesting side-note: While looking for an image to go with this article I put the word ‘touch‘ in to a search bar on an image website.
 Of almost 100 pictures that came up, 7 showed two people touching.
 Two showed a human and animal having a snuggle, and all the rest showed technology.
 When I tried the word ‘cuddles’, of the almost 100 pictures, 10 showed two humans ‘cuddling’.
 The rest showed a combination of either human-animal, animal-animal, or human-cuddly toy connection.
 One showed a girl wrapping her arms around herself.
 I am truly saddened by this.

 This is mad – touch is so powerful and we miss out on its benefits.
-I know that personally, post-divorce when I was living on my own for the first time in my life, my friends (and many business acquaintances too) were pretty much forced to hug me whenever I saw them.
-I missed hugs, I missed human connection.
-I’ve recently started partner dancing and being connected with someone else in this way is extremely powerful, and joyful.
+I know that personally, post-divorce, when I was living on my own for the first time in my life, my friends (and many business acquaintances too) were pretty much forced to hug me whenever I saw them.
+I missed hugs.
+I missed human connection.
+I’ve recently started partner dancing and being connected with someone else in this way is extremely powerful and joyful.
+(Update: Met my new partner on the dancefloor!)

 I wanted to share this fascinating article with you.
 It refers to a powerful study on touch and how it can convey emotions.
 I’ll summarise it here, but I urge you to click through and read the full article at the end.
 It’s written by and refers to research undertaken by Dacher Keltner, Ph.D., from The University of California, Berkeley, U.S.